doctrine/orientdb-odm/README.md

 All the SQL command are implemented but:

-* Alter Table
-* Alter Property
-* Update of the maps
 * index management ( http://code.google.com/p/orient/wiki/Indexes )

 and, in order to use it in production, integration tests need to be written.